StarCraftFANS/stm32-i2c-24c01c/README.md

 Recommended Software:
 * [STM32CubeMX] - this project was generated using this tool.
   You can open `stm32-i2c-24c01c.ioc` project file and customize it.
+* Putty to watch info/error messages from ARM program.

 # Build